kcee01/Serial_Number_Audit_Tool/README.md

-# Serial Number Audit Tool
+Serial Number Audit Tool

 This tool automates the monthly auditing of printer serial numbers and related meter readings for Nashua devices.
 It compares data between the current and previous month to detect changes, missing entries, and updates values accordingly.

----

-## ✅ Features
+✅ Features

-- ✅ Adds **"Nashua Serial Number"** column from the previous month's file.
+✅ Adds **"Nashua Serial Number"** column from the previous month's file.
-- ✅ Compares serial numbers across months and identifies:
+✅ Compares serial numbers across months and identifies:
   - Missing entries
   - Matching entries
-- ✅ Outputs unmatched or new serial numbers in a separate sheet.
+✅ Outputs unmatched or new serial numbers in a separate sheet.
-- ✅ Identifies serial numbers not listed in **"Nashua Serial Numbers"**.
+✅ Identifies serial numbers not listed in **"Nashua Serial Numbers"**.
-- ✅ Writes changes directly to the **original spreadsheet file** (no new output file needed).
+✅ Writes changes directly to the **original spreadsheet file** (no new output file needed).
-- ✅ Removes **duplicate serial numbers** from the "Serial Number" column.
+✅ Removes **duplicate serial numbers** from the "Serial Number" column.
-- ✅ Automatically populates the **"B/W Start Meter"** column using the **"B/W End Meter"** column from the previous month.
+✅ Automatically populates the **"B/W Start Meter"** column using the **"B/W End Meter"** column from the previous month.

-Output logs are::in Excel fomat bw_start_meter_log
+Output logs are::in Excel fomat bw_start_meter_log,
-matched_serials
-unmatched_serials
+matched_serials,
+unmatched_serials,
 duplicates
 ---

-## 📁 File Requirements
+📁 File Requirements

 - Excel files (`.xlsx`) for both current and previous months.
 - Each file should include at least: